Skip to main content

 Process Study and Model Improvement Panel

 The Process Study and Model Improvement (PSMI) Panel's mission is to reduce uncertainties in the general circulation models used for climate variability prediction and climate change projections through an improved understanding and representation of the physical processes governing climate and its variation.
-The Panel is comprised of up to 12 experts from the scientific community, each serving a 4-year term.
+The panel is comprised of up to 12 experts from the scientific community, each serving a 4-year term.
 New panelists are selected annually by the Scientific Steering Committee based on nominations submitted through an open call for new members each fall/winter.

 Process Study and Model Improvement (PSMI) Panel